michaschweizer/Want-to-learn-about-my-projects--------start-here/README.md

 ## Topics covered
 I included multiple data-related topics that I explored through various projects in the last couple months.
 The projects showcased originated from several sources:
-* Course work related to the Masters in Business Analytics at GWU
+* Course work for my Masters in Business Analytics at GWU
+* Projects conducted in my role as a Data Scientist at Data Society
-* sss
+* Entrepreneurial initiatives
+* Personal topics of interest

 In regards, we chose the 'Aerial Cactus Identification' (https://www.kaggle.com/c/aerial-cactus-identification), where we were to identify if an image has a specific type of cactus from different aerial angles.